SCECcode/wfcvm/README.md

 ## Usage

-### ucvm
+### UCVM

-As part of ucvm installation, use 'wfcvm' as the model selection.
+As part of UCVM(https://github.com/SCECcode/ucvm) installation, use 'wfcvm' as the model.

 ### wfcvm_txt